szabgab/perlmaven.com/sites/en/pages/cpantesters-or-ci-system.md

 That's even worse as now the person really does not care about your module.
 They only care about the downstream, but it is "broken".

-If you have your own CI it can be configured to test some of the downstream modules with your code <b>before</b> you release it to CPAN.
+If you have your own CI it can be configured to test some of the downstream modules with your code **before** you release it to CPAN.

 ## Changes in upstream